awslabs/raf/docs/wiki/4_contrib_guide/RFC-Collections.md

 ## Levels of RFC Readiness

-Inspired by the data readiness levels in machine learning [1], RFCs in Meta are categorized by levels of readiness in the similar way.
+Inspired by the data readiness levels in machine learning [1], RFCs in RAF are categorized by levels of readiness in the similar way.
 An RFC is "accepted" means that it comes at least A3, "closed" means it is in level D or S; "work in progress" means A0-A2; "stabilized" means B1 or B2.
 Note that it is not necessary for an RFC to stabilize, unless it fundamentally changes the system, or adds a significant functionality that may affect future users or developers.

 - D: Deprecated, which means that agreement does not happen for now.
 - S: Superseded, which means there are better ideas proposed and the community agree to close the current one.